-- How to canter with no bit contact whatsoever.
-Nautica has taught me to rely on bit contact to counter-balance at the canter and was essentially leaning on me.
+- How to canter without leaning on the bit whatsoever.
+Nautica has taught me to rely on the leverage bit to balance him the canter.
 1000 lbs vs. 130… wonder who will win that one in a pulling match?
 Contact will come as we both learn to soften.

 - How to canter in general.
 We forgot.

 It’s been a very eventful two months and, all jokes aside, Nautica is making progress at a breakneck pace.
-In addition to being bombarded with all of this new riding knowledge, Nautica has had to learn “regular horse” things such as an entirely new schedule and daily turnout with other horses (it turns out he gets his social skills from me. 😬)
+In addition to being bombarded with all of this new riding knowledge, Nautica has had to learn “regular horse” things such as an entirely new schedule and daily turnout with other horses.
+Tt turns out he gets his social skills from me. 😬

 This has been a lot to take in, but I’m starting to believe that I have had more anxiety about all of it than he has.
 As a breed, the American Saddlebred is resilient and adaptable.
 Nautica is no exception!